ironmongrrrl/React-Practice-01/README.md

 ## Still to learn

-I am really starting to dig into the useEffect dependency array to understand what it's doing and why.
+This practice has thrown up questions on the useEffect dependency array.
 It's not good practice to leave it blank, but putting in the dependency also doesn't provide the desired result.
+I've had this issue in other projects, so it's interesting to see people in the comments also being confused about it - arguing over useRef and useCallback as solutions.

-From reading the comments, people are arguing over useRef and useCallback.
+I'm working through [Dan Abramov's article on useEffect](https://overreacted.io/a-complete-guide-to-useeffect) on this to really get a clear answer.

-I'm working through [Dan Abramov's article](https://overreacted.io/a-complete-guide-to-useeffect) on this to really understand the inner workings and get a clearer answer.
+I need to brush up on closures, and I'm also getting a window into useReducer.

-## What I've learnt
+## What I've learnt from this

 - Think about the edge cases.